Pros

 Hugo says it offers same-day claims for policyholders, but I couldn’t find any reviews talking about receiving an immediate payout.

-However, I found that policy claims are handled by a separate company, as contracted by Hugo (the information will be in your policy documents).
+But I found that a separate company handles policy claims, as contracted by Hugo (the information will be in your policy documents).
 Third parties aren’t always easy to deal with, so be sure you understand if there are any secondary underwriters on your policy — and be sure to read customer reviews on them if there are.

 Hugo Auto Insurance FAQs